Magnonic spin current shot noise in an itinerant Fermi gas

 We introduce the typical time interval for the noise measurement, $\tau$, which ought to be sufficiently larger than the transport time scale~\cite{science.1242308} and can thus be taken as $\tau\rightarrow \infty$.
-By using the Schwinger-Keldysh formalism and keeping the result up to the leading order, we obtain the spin shot noise as a sum of one-body (quasiparticle) and spin-flip (magnon) contributions $\mathcal{S}=\mathcal{S}_{\rm 1s}+\mathcal{S}_{\rm 2s}$, where each term reads \begin{widetext}
+Keeping the result up to the leading order, we obtain the spin shot noise as a sum of one-body (quasiparticle) and spin-flip (magnon) contributions $\mathcal{S}=\mathcal{S}_{\rm 1s}+\mathcal{S}_{\rm 2s}$, where each term reads \begin{widetext}

 \end{widetext} We note that the current shot noise is proportional to the effective spin charge of the current carrier, and one can easily prove that at large polarization bias $\mathcal{S}_{\rm 1s}/I_{\rm 1s}=1$ and $\mathcal{S}_{\rm 2s}/I_{\rm 2s}=2$.
 This indicates that the Fano factor $F=(\mathcal{S}_{\rm 1s}+\mathcal{S}_{\rm 2s})/(I_{\rm 1s}+I_{\rm 1s})$ changes from one to two as the tunneling channel changes from the quasiparticle-dominated to magnon-dominated transports as shown in Fig.~\ref{schematic}(c).